The Convenience of Friendship: Real Bond or Just Easy Access?

 In the convenience of friendship dynamic, the person on the other side always wants money, assistance, or aid; it’s a red flag.
 They are likely taking advantage of you.
 Convenience buddies are those who ask for money, help with duties, or other assistance when they need it.

-These connections sometimes feel one-sided since they focus on their needs rather than shared interests or support.
+These connections sometimes feel one-sided, as they prioritize their own needs over shared interests or mutual support.
 The interaction can feel uneven or strained when it is focused on meeting their needs.
 These situations may make one feel used or unappreciated in the friendship because their primary interest is what they may gain from it.

 3. They don’t value your opinion.